 Not designed for photo printing.

-The Brother HL-L2460DW is an alright small office printer.
+The Brother HL-L2460DW is a satisfactory small office printer.
 It utilizes a high-yield toner cartridge, minimizing maintenance requirements, and prints pages quickly.
 However, as a print-only model, the lack of a scanner may be limiting for some offices.
 Print quality is very good out of the box.
 The text looks sharp, and the graphs are well-defined, even if the overall render can be a bit too contrasty.

 High page yield results in low cost-per-print.